micropython/micropython/README.md

 of Python 3.x on a microcontroller.
 The project also includes a small microcontroller board based around the STM32F405RG.

+WARNING: this project is in its early stages and is subject to large changes of the code-base, including project-wide name changes and API changes.
+The software will not start to mature until March 2014 at the earliest.
+For the moment the priority is the hardware.

 Major components:
 - py/ -- the core Python implementation, including compiler and runtime.
 - unix/ -- a version of Micro Python that runs on Unix.